dumbie/AmbiPro/Readme.txt

 If you appreciate my project and want to support me with my projects you can make a donation through https://donation.arnoldvink.com

 | Changelog
+v0.9.10.0 (-February-2021)
+- Added AmbiPro administrator launcher.
+* Miscellaneous application improvements and fixes.

 v0.9.4.5 (22-January-2018)
 - The color spectrum mode now rotates it's colors.
-* Miscellaneous application improvements and fixes.

 v0.9.4.0 (13-December-2017)
 - Added solid color and color loop switch modes.